 Sun Hat: Goldbug Hot Springs provides some shade, but not a lot.
 On hot summer days, we recommend packing a sun hat to keep your skin protected from the harsh rays.

-Snacks: As a reminder, pack out everything you brought in, and that includes food scraps like apple cores and orange peels!
+Snacks For The Trail: As a reminder, pack out everything you brought in, and that includes food scraps like apple cores and orange peels!

 Coming in the winter?
 Bring microspikes, a super warm coat, and a trash bag (or a big dry bag!) to stuff everything in to keep it from getting wet on the snowy ground.
 (Bonus: on your hike back down, you can use your trash bag to pick up any pieces you see along the way!)